SpenceKonde/ATTinyCore/avr/extras/ATtiny_x41.md

 LED_BUILTIN           |        PIN_PB2 |

 Two pinout options are available, clockwise and counterclockwise, see below for more information.
 Be sure that the one you have selected is the one that you intend!

 These parts are available in a SOIC-14, 4x4mm QFN-20, or 3x3mm VQFN-20.
 No, I don't know why they didn't use a 16-pin QFN either.

 The ATtiny x41-family is a more advanced version of the ATtiny x4-family.
 It is pin compatible, though available only in surface mount packages, and offers an incredible array of peripherals, whilst costing only slightly more than an ATtiny 84.
 Tests have shown that despite manufacturer spec'ed max speed of 16 MHz, they typically work without issue at 20 MHz @ 5v and room temperature.

 ## Programming
 Any of these parts can be programmed by use of any ISP programmer.
 4k and 8k parts can be programmed over the software serial port using Optiboot, and 8k parts can be programmed via Micronucleus.
 Be sure to read the section of the main readme on the ISP programmers and IDE versions.
 1.8.13 is recommended for best results.

 ### Optiboot Bootloader
 This core includes an Optiboot bootloader for the ATtiny841/441, operating on the hardware UART0 (Serial) port at 115200 baud for 12 MHz or higher, or 57600 when running at lower speeds.
 The bootloader uses 640b of space, leaving 3456 or 7552b available for user code.
 In order to work on these parts, which do not have hardware bootloader support (hence no BOOTRST functionality), "Virtual Boot" is used.
 This works around this limitation by rewriting the vector table of the sketch as it's uploaded - the reset vector gets pointed at the start of the bootloader, while the EE_RDY vector gets pointed to the start of the application (versions of the core prior to 1.2.0 used WDT vector, so WDT cannot be used as an interrupt - we recommend burning bootloader with the new version if this is an issue).
-A version of the bootloader that operates on Serial1 is included as well (choose the desired UART when burning the bootloader).
+A version of the bootloader that operates on Serial1 is included as well (choose the desired UART when burning the booloader).

 ### Micronucleus VUSB Bootloader
 This core includes a Micronucleus bootloader that supports the ATtiny841, allowing sketches to be uploaded directly over USB.
 The board definition runs at 8 MHz via the internal oscillator.
 For low power applications, it can be prescaled as listed in the table, or cranked up to 16 MHz for the adventurous.
 See the document on [Micronucleus usage](Ref_Micronucleus.md) for more information.
 In order to achieve the 12 MHz clock during USB operation, the OSCCAL is drastically increased to 12MHz while the bootloader is running, but is set back down before running the sketch.